 A running start

-Disco, bellbottoms, and running all became trends in the 1970s.
+Disco, flares and running all became trends in the 1970s.
 Luckily for us (and your feet), one of those stuck around.
-The sport became a big deal in the U.S. in 1972 when Frank Shorter became the first American since 1908 to win the Olympic marathon.
-His victory helped kick off a running boom in the U.S.
+The sport became a big deal in the USA in 1972 when Frank Shorter became the first American since 1908 to win the Olympic marathon.
+His victory helped kick off a running boom in the USA.

 In 2001, running became our singular passion.